-The Central Administrative Council (CAC) is comprised of Superintendents and the Communications Coordinator.
-The CAC purpose is to assist the Director of Education to effectively and efficiently administer the Division and to make the Board's will a reality.
+The Central Administrative Council (CAC) is comprised of Superintendents and the Communications Coordinater Director of Education.
+The CAC's purpose is to assist the Director of Education to effectively and efficiently administer the Division and to make the Board's will a reality.